xdanep/vector/README.md

 - An options section with language and music switchers
 - Controls menu

+You can see your score history at ~/.config/vector/score.txt

 I hope this will be useful to you.
 Thanks for using Vector.

 # Instalation: